-It should be understood that we consider the importance of calculations of the homolumo-gap effect as being due to fact that the model assumed occurs very generally: It is just some bosonic degrees of freedom interacting with fermions.
-We assume a specific statistical distribution and the model dynamics, but really we have in mind that practical cases of interactions of fermions with a system of boson degrees of freedom are usually too complicated for analytic analyses.
+It should be understood that we consider the importance of calculations of the homolumo-gap effect as being due to the fact that the model assumed occurs very generally.
+It is just a model describing some bosonic degrees of freedom interacting with fermions.
+We assume a specific statistical distribution and the model dynamics, but we have in mind that realistic cases of interactions of fermions with a system of boson degrees of freedom are usually too complicated for analytic analyses.
 Therefore it is of great significance, if one could obtain some information about such complicated systems - such as e.g. the homolumo-gap effect - even if one has modeled the complicated system by a random one.
 The standard example where such a procedure has been used and is relevant is the case of complex nuclei and molecules, as discussed in Introduction.
-We may also look at several well-known phenomena as being in reality homolumo-gap effects although not really always announced like that: Anderson localization leading to the transition from metals to insulators \cite{Anderson} is the obvious example.